Stegosaurus fossil fetches nearly $45M, setting record for dinosaur auctions

 Dinosaur fossil sales stir some frustration among academic paleontologists who feel the specimens belong in museums or research centers that can't afford huge auction prices.

-Sotheby's said the anonymous buyer intends to look into loaning Apex to an institution in the U.S. The auction house didn't respond to questions about the purchaser, who beat out six other bidders.
+Sotheby's said the anonymous buyer is American and intends to look into loaning Apex to an institution in the U.S. The purchaser beat out six other bidders.

 The stegosaurus was one of the world's most distinctive dinosaurs, featuring pointy plates on its back.
 Hatton has called Apex “a coloring book dinosaur,” for its well-preserved features.